 As far as events and festivals go, August is a relatively quiet month.
 But even though summer's winding down, there's still a major sport-fishing tournament going on, and an annual folk art competition in the town of Juana Diaz that celebrates the art of wood-carving Santos, or patron saints.

 Like August, September is devoted mostly to small-town fairs and festivals around Puerto Rico.
 However, shopaholics will want to stay in San Juan for High Fashion Week, when you'll get a chance to get to know some of the island's premier designers.

-Halloween isn't as big a deal in Puerto Rico as it is in the U.S., but October does bring some welcome chills, thanks to the Puerto Rican Horror film fest.
+Halloween isn't as big a deal in Puerto Rico as it is in the US, but October does bring some welcome chills, thanks to the Puerto Rican Horror Film Fest.
 The island also celebrates troubadors, jazz, and patron saints.
-And in San Juan, look for the Catando y Picando food and wine fest, which combines local cuisine and music.
+And in San Juan, look for the Catando y Picando, a food and wine festival that combines local cuisine and music.

 The holiday season in Puerto Rico really gets going in November.
 Puerto Ricans love Thanksgiving, and they really love their pavochòn.
 The town of Aguada is known for its Discovery of Puerto Rico Day celebration, and NCAA college basketball comes to the island.
 Of course, the long Christmas season also gets its start in November, and Old San Juan gets decked up in beautiful Christmas decorations.

 Finally, November marks the official end of hurricane season on the island, and the weather at this time of year is close to perfect.